Unhall0w3d/nocthoughts-dotfiles/README.md

 Credits will change as the dotfiles and theming change and are hand customized away from presets cobbled together from others.
 Regardless, I wouldn't have this setup without the efforts and available materials of others.
 Thank you.

-[LinuxMobile](https://github.com/linuxmobile) - hyprland-dots repo, various configs, some zsh goodies [SolDoesTech](https://github.com/SolDoesTech) - sddm theme base (sdt), some config/layout decisions, bash script inspiration (I knew python, didn't know bash scripting and bash performed much better.
-Seeing an example of how it was done, and borrowing some elements, got this working beautifully.)
+[LinuxMobile](https://github.com/linuxmobile) - some configs, some zsh goodies [SolDoesTech](https://github.com/SolDoesTech) - sddm theme base (sdt), some config/layout decisions, bash script inspiration.
 As well as the authors/maintainers of the packages installed via the script, Arch itself, etc. You know who you are.